mateuszkulapl/spectra-one/readme.txt

 * New: Pill block styling for Tag cloud block.
 * New: Inverse block styling for button block.
 * New: Direct link to edit template for page and post inside the admin bar.
-* New: Inverse header patterns.
+* New: Blend header patterns.
 * New: Hero page and post pattern.
 * Update: Removed unnecessary parameters in theme.json.
 * Update: Front page and related patterns.